-- First, we conducted a functional analysis, and identified a number of deficiencies, shortfalls, but also overlapping of functions and tasks within the existing structures, and between all headquarters that are part of the NCS. - We then developed an outline design that takes into account all three NATO core tasks and the corresponding responsibilities, within the strategic complexity I described earlier. - The main focus was put on the functions, tasks and requirements that the NCS must fulfil to be fit for purpose. - At the same time, we applied a federated approach between the NCS and the NFS (=nations), optimizing the use of what already exists and defining the levels of authority to use these assets when needed (the NCS does not have to own everything). - The outline design model was approved in the fall of 2017, and two and a half weeks ago the NATO Defence Ministers in Brussels approved the next steps towards the implementation planning of adapted structures.

-It is a huge work, but it must be done.
-There is also a sense of urgency connected to this implementation, so we will move forward in a prioritized and incremental processed way.
+- We conducted a functional analysis, and identified a number of deficiencies or missing functions, but also overlapping of functions and tasks (Joint Effects, Targeting, SLOCS Atlantic, Logistics and Sustainment, Cyber, etc.) within the existing structures, and between all headquarters that are part of the NCS. - We then developed an outline design that takes into account all three NATO core tasks and the corresponding roles/responsibilities/authorities.
+The main focus was put on the functions, tasks and requirements that the NCS must fulfil to be fit for purpose. - At the same time, we applied a federated approach between the NCS and the NFS (=nations), optimizing the use of what already exists and defining the levels of authority to use these assets when needed (the NCS does not have to own everything). - It is a huge work, but it must be done.
+There is also a sense of urgency connected to its implementation, driving us to move forward in a prioritized and incremental processed way.